aljpetri/isONclust_analysis/README.md

 3. `scikit-learn`
 4. `networkx`

-To install the python libraries run
+# Running the analysis scripts <a name="run_analyses"></a>

 While snakemake is required to run the overall analysis pipeline, pysam and scikit-learn are needed for running the analysis scripts `compute_cluster_quality*.py`.
 The structure of this repository is as follows: Evaluation consists of the actual analyses with each folder being one experiments.
 We used a wrapper bash script,submit_main_snakemake.sh,  to start jobs on our cluster using cluster specific resources as set in (cluster.json).
 The input folders and certain variables (e.g. k,w for the Different_k_w experiment), were set in cluster_config.json being the config file of the actual snakemake pipeline (located in snakefile).

-We ran the pipeline as the following on our high performance cluster for each experiment: ``sbatch submit_main_snakemake.sh`` (in the respective evaluation folder)
+We ran the pipeline as the following on our high performance cluster for each experiment: ``sbatch submit_main_snakemake.sh`` (in the respective evaluation folder).
+To run it on your cluster under a slurm environment, please update the cluster parameters as satisfied by your cluster.

 While snakemake is required to run the overall analysis pipeline, pysam and scikit-learn are needed for running the analysis scripts `compute_cluster_quality*.py`.